This post may include affiliate links that earn us a small commission.

 It has been raining here every other day.
 It is cloudy and gloomy.
 Glad that I had made a big batch of this Fresh Corn Chowder.
 We dunked some rustic baguette to the creamy broth.
-It was really satisfying.
+It was satisfying.

 WHAT IS CHOWDER?

 Though Seafood is commonly used in chowder, you will come across a lot of variation.
-Corn, Chicken, Bacon even vegetable.
+Corn, Chicken, Bacon, and even vegetables.
 Nevertheless, which variation you make, chowder is delicious and extremely satisfying.

 For making Shrimp Corn Chowder, you would need